Carleslc/kotlin-extensions/README.md

 1. `git clone https://github.com/Carleslc/KotlinExtensions.git`
 2. `cd KotlinExtensions`
-2. Build the KotlinExtensions with `mvn clean install` to add this project to your local Maven repository
+2. Build the KotlinExtensions with `mvn clean install` to add this project to your local Maven repository.

 Then you can add KotlinExtensions to your project: